waffle-iron/rsquarelabs-core/CONTRIBUTING.md

 We would like to hear about it.
 Please [submit an issue][new-issue] on GitHub and we will follow up.
 Even better, we would appreciate a [Pull Request][new-pr] with a fix for it!

 - If the bug was found in a release, it is best to base your work on `master` and submit your PR against it.
-- If the bug was found on `next` (the development branch), base your work on `next` and submit your PR against it.
+- If the bug was found on `dev` (the development branch), base your work on `dev` and submit your PR against it.

 Please follow the [Pull Request Guidelines][new-pr].